 These critters are a large part of the diet of many gamefish, and the Bouncer style is a great way to imitate them with flies that are snag-resistant and can bounce along the bottom making noise.
+Bass are well-known for liking crayfish, but large trout are also avid eaters (I recently caught a large rainbow whose stomach disgorged six large crayfish but he still grabbed my crayBouncer).
 Some of the examples shown in the photos below illustrate new techniques that are also useful for other patterns.

 (Click on the image to enlarge and to bring up notes)